AdobeDocs/workfront.en/help/quicksilver/manage-work/requests/create-requests/create-submit-requests.md

    </table>

 1. (Optional) If your Workfront administrator associated a custom form with the Request Queue or with the Queue Topic, specify the fields inside the custom form.
-   Custom forms are different for every Workfront instance.&nbsp;
+   Custom forms are different for every Workfront instance.
 1. (Optional and conditional) At any point during entering the request, click [!UICONTROL **Discard draft**] if you want to delete the draft that is automatically created.
 This deletes the draft which cannot be recovered.
 A confirmation message displays to acknowledge that you are deleting the draft.

 1. (Optional) Click [!UICONTROL **Undo**] on the confirmation message if you want to revert your action and keep the draft.

 1. Do one of the following:

    * Click **Submit** if you are ready to submit the request.
 The request is saved in the  Submitted section  .
-Depending on the Routing Rule of the Request Queue, this request might be routed to a different project than the one designated&nbsp;as a Request Queue.
+Depending on the Routing Rule of the Request Queue, this request might be routed to a different project than the one designated as a Request Queue.
 For information about routing rules, see [Create Routing Rules](../../../manage-work/requests/create-and-manage-request-queues/create-routing-rules.md).

      Or